checkeverything.ch

 How much does Netflix cost in Switzerland in 2026?

-As of 28 May 2026, Netflix Switzerland offers Basic with ads at CHF 11.90/month, Standard at CHF 17.90/month and Premium 4K at CHF 24.90/month.
-An extra member outside the household costs CHF 5.90/month on top.
+As of June 2026, Netflix Switzerland offers Basic with ads at CHF 14.90/month, Standard at CHF 22.90/month and Premium 4K at CHF 29.90/month.
+The three tiers rose by CHF 2 each in October 2025.
+An extra member outside the household costs CHF 6.90/month on top.
 Confirm at netflix.com/ch/plans before subscribing.

 Does Disney+ offer a Hulu bundle in Switzerland?